energywebfoundation/origin/docs/trade/exchange-io-erc1888.md

 Depending on the transfer's direction, the service uses the methods from the Certificate facade to:
-- Withdrawal a certificate from the exchange (from the organization's exchange deposit account)
+- Withdrawal a certificate from the exchange (from the organization's exchange deposit account) to the organization's Blockchain Acount Address
 - Transfer a certificate to another blockchain address
 - Claim (retire) a certificate